ppy/osu-wiki/wiki/Gameplay/Game_modifier/Easy/en.md

 ![EZ gameplay osu!](img/EZ-comparison-osu.jpg "Comparison between a regular play (left) vs a play with the Easy mod enabled (right) in osu!")

-Many players find that the Easy mod does not lower the difficulty of high density beatmaps.
+Many players find that the Easy mod does not lower the difficulty of high-density beatmaps.
 The halved approach rate creates a dense, visually cluttered playfield that makes reading the beatmap difficult.

 ::: alert-notice
 **Notice**